-There are plenty of pet adoption centers and animal societies that would be willing to bring their animals to private events like a birthday party.
-The Shaw Family in Portland, Oregon, had their party guests to bring treats, toys, and other donations for the cats and dogs, and you can do the same.
-They also can be given the option to adopt one of the pets!
+Or, you could see if you could host your party at the local animal shelter.
+That’s what the Shaw Family in Portland, Oregon did.
+They had their party guests bring treats, toys, and other donations for the cats and dogs, and you can do the same.
+Guests can also be given the option to adopt one of the pets!

-Organize a clothing drive
+Organize a Clothing Drive